 UDI – Unique Device Identification

-UDI (Unique Device Identification) is a method for marking and identifying medical devices to provide a globally unique identification in both distribution and use to increase traceability.
+Unique Device Identification (UDI) is a method of labeling and identifying medical devices to provide a globally unique identification in both distribution and use to increase traceability.

-Many countries enact laws requiring companies that manufacture, label or distribute medical devices to identify them with a Unique Device Identifier (UDI).
-Important information to know is that a GTIN (Global Trade Item Number) issued by GS1 Sweden can be used as a UDI in several countries and areas such as the US.
+Many countries are adopting laws that require companies that manufacture, label or distribute medical devices to identify them with a UDI.
+Important information to know is that a Global Trade Item Number (GTIN) issued by GS1 Sweden can be used as a UDI in several countries and territories such as the United States.

 Regulations of UDI